 Position Descriptions (12)

 The President is the head of the Associated Students of Pasadena City College.
 He or she chairs the Executive Board meetings, is the primary liaison between the ASPCC and the college President (Dr. Rajen Vurdien), is responsible for all activities of the ASPCC’s constituent bodies (such as committees, councils, etc.) and for ensuring that students are properly represented at PCC’s shared governance.

-The Vice President for Internal Affairs is responsible for all operations and oversight of club and student organization activities at PCC.
+The Executive Vice President is responsible for all operations and oversight of club and student organization activities at PCC.
 He or she chairs the Inter-Club Council, which is made up of representatives from each active club and sets policy and rules for clubs to follow.
 The VP for Internal Affairs is also responsible for setting the club budget each semester.
 If the President is unable to execute their duties, the VP for Internal Affairs assumes the position.